ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

 # `ImageTracer`

--   We are now missing the last piece: a functionality that links the `HdrImage` type to one of the types derived from `Camera`.
+-   We are now ready for the final component: a functionality that links the `HdrImage` type to one of the types derived from `Camera`.

--   The new `ImageTracer` type will be responsible for sending rays to the corresponding pixels in an image, converting between the pixel index `(column, row)` used by `HdrImage` and the `(u, v)` values used by `Camera`.
+-   The `ImageTracer` type manages the mapping between pixel indices in `HdrImage` and the `(u, v)` coordinates of `Camera`.

 -   For convenience, we define two functions associated with `ImageTracer`: